5 Reasons to Never Gossip at Work

-In fact, you overheard her having a fight with someone on her cell phone, so you can contribute something new, maybe even juicy.
+In fact, you overheard her fighting with someone on her cell phone, so you can contribute something new, maybe even juicy.

-Also check out these gossip quotes that will help you eliminate rumors from your life at work.
+Don’t forget to check out these gossip quotes that will help you eliminate rumors from your life at work.

 1. It’s None of Your Business

-What your co-workers do on their own time is their business.
-Period.
-If something you’ve heard about them might affect your job performance (not theirs, unless you are their direct supervisor) or endanger the company, then speak to the person directly, without judgment, to ascertain the facts and see what can be done to fix the situation.
-Don’t discuss it with anyone else unless you or the company are experiencing negative consequences, and even then, only in the context of addressing a specific problem and only with the one or two people whose job it is to handle it.
-For anything else you’ve seen or heard, give everyone their privacy, just as you would want yours, which leads us to…
+Don’t discuss it with anyone unless you or the company are experiencing negative consequences, and even then, only in the context of addressing a specific problem and only with the one or two people whose job is to handle it.

 2. People Will Talk About You